-The titular girls also lack noses for some reason, and yet are still able to smell things.
-As with their hands, every other character in the show has a nose.
+The titular girls also lack noses and ears for some reason, and yet are still able to smell and hear things.
+As with their hands, every other character in the show has a nose and ears.
 They also don't have feet in the same sense that other characters do- instead they have vaguely defined areas on the rounded ends of their legs that serve as feet and they somehow wear shoes on.
 They look rather bizarre when you think about it, which raises the question of why anyone in the PPG universe finds them cute.

 The movie actually has a character point out how freakish the girls looked while the entire town tells them what an awful jobs they're doing.

 Most of the characters from VeggieTales are sentient vegetables with no limbs, yet they frequently brandish devices or perform tasks that would require some form of manual dexterity to operate — some examples are driving, wearing, eating, and wear boxing gloves.
 Lampshaded for further comedic effect where Larry the cucumber says he can't play a guitar because he has no hands.
 He ends up playing the theme with a sousaphone.